 If you've ever Googled "how much is 1 oz of gold worth today," you've seen the spot price.
-Right now, in March 2026, gold is trading around $4,900 per troy ounce.
-It hit an all-time high of $5,477 earlier this year and has pulled back a bit over the past week on some market turbulence.
+Right now, gold is trading at historically high levels, near record territory, with the usual day-to-day swings from market turbulence.

 Investors track that number obsessively.
 But if you're holding a handful of old gold rings or a broken chain, the spot price is only the starting point.
 What your jewelry is actually worth is a different calculation.